AmineBen01/BA1-crypto-stegano/README.md

-# Data Security Project: Cryptography and Steganography in Java
+# MP1-2024: Cryptography and Steganography in Java

 **Developed as part of my Computer Science degree coursework**